Ophiomancy part 2

 Blaise shook his head and sighed.
 "You don't understand, but that's fine.
 That just means there's more Harry Potter for me."

-"That's what it means when one fancies the same sex, Smith," drawled Malfoy.
+"That's what it means when one fancies the same sex, Smith," Malfoy drawled.

-"It's a little too open, I think," said Draco.
+"It's a little too open, I think," Draco said.
 "Besides, whatever happened to wanting to get into Terry Boot's pants?"

-"That was before I realized how delicious Potter was."
+"That was before I realized how delicious Harry Potter was."

 Draco scrunched up his nose.
 "Don't mention the words 'Potter' and 'delicious' in the same sentence."

 "…'Harry' and 'sweet'?"

 "God, no!"
 Draco covered his ears.
 "Shut up, Blaise!"